 - Increased cholesterol levels and/or risk of obesity.

 How Do I Know if I Have PFAS in My Body?

 A blood test can determine what your PFAS levels are at the time the blood was drawn, but not whether your levels are “safe” or “unsafe.”
 Most people have measurable amounts of PFAS in their bodies because PFAS chemicals are commonly used in thousands of commercial and industrial products.

 - Thyroid Cancer

 - Childhood Leukemia

-Related Article: PFAS Cancer Suit
+Related Article: PFAS Cancer Lawsuit

 Can Your Body Get Rid of PFAS?

 Certain PFAS leave the body slowly over time, mostly through urine.
-People who have kidney disease may not release as much PFAS from their body as healthy individuals.
+People who have kidney disease may not release as much PFAS from their bodies as healthy individuals.
 Some PFAS routinely leave the body in blood during menstruation.
 Women who menstruate may excrete more PFAS than those who do not.